qualisys/paf-opensim-example/README.md

+# Qualisys PAF – OpenSim example

+## Getting started
+To download this example project to your computer, you can either:

+* [Click here](https://github.com/qualisys/paf-opensim-example/archive/refs/heads/main.zip) to download it as a zip file.
+<br>_— or —_
+* Clone this repository to your computer.

-# Preparing Qualisys data for OpenSim processing
+## Preparing Qualisys data for OpenSim processing
-## Preparation
+### Preparation
 1. Install OpenSim 4.2 or later from https://simtk.org/frs/index.php?group_id=91 :
    1. Create an account on SimTK, download and install OpenSim.
    *Note: OpenSim versions before 4.2 did not support importing data from Type-3 force plates (Kistler) from c3d files exported from Qualisys Track Manager.*